tskit-dev/pyslim/README.md

 ## Quickstart: coalescent simulation for SLiM

+Coalescent simulation is more biologically limited, but is much faster than forwards simluation, so it can be helpful to run a "hybrid" simulation, by endowing a SLiM simulation with a history derived from a msprime simulation.
-The `pyslim.annotate()` command will add default information to a tree sequence, allowing it to be read in by SLiM.
+The `pyslim.annotate()` command helps make this easy, by adding default information to a tree sequence, allowing it to be read in by SLiM.
 This will simulate a tree sequence with msprime, add SLiM information, and write it out to a `.trees` file:
 ```
 import msprime
 import pyslim